Crabb, Dr Simon

 Dr Crabb has worked for the Trust since 2009 as an associate professor and honorary consultant in medical oncology.
 He specialises in the care of patients with cancers of the genitourinary tract including bladder, prostate and kidney cancers.
 He also plays a lead role in the delivery of phase I cancer clinical trials at Southampton.

-- An active basic and clinical research program to develop new treatments for genitourinary cancers including a busy clinical trials portfolio (described in detail on the University of Southampton website)
+- An active translational and clinical research program to develop new treatments for genitourinary cancers including a busy clinical trials portfolio (described in detail on the University of Southampton website)

-- Member of the National Cancer Research Initiative clinical studies groups for bladder and renal cancers and prostate cancer - also chair of the advanced bladder cancer subgroup
+- Member of the National Cancer Research Initiative groups for bladder and renal cancers and prostate cancer – and past chair of the advanced bladder cancer subgroup

 - Member of the Cancer Research UK experimental medicine expert review panel

-- Lead for the phase I cancer clinical trials clinic at University Hospital Southampton
+- Lead for phase I cancer clinical trials at University Hospital Southampton

 Awards and prizes